pymc-devs/nutpie/README.md

 ## Usage with PyMC

-First, PyMC and numba need to be installed, for example using
+First, PyMC and Numba need to be installed, for example using

 ```
-mamba install pymc numba
+mamba install -c conda-forge pymc numba
 ```

 We need to create a model: